bambetel/md/testdata/str01.md

      1. this should not be treated as a li, because of 5 space indent
     2. but this is a list in some plugins, however it shouldn't!
     3. NOT last item.
+   4. If 3 spaces allowed, this would make a list.

 A section containing this p-heading for a list:
 - unordered